Bill Oddie

 William Edgar Oddie (born 7 July 1941) is an English actor, artist, birder, comedian, conservationist, musician, songwriter, television presenter and writer.
 He was a member of comedy trio The Goodies.

 A birder since his childhood in Quinton, Birmingham, Oddie has established a reputation as a naturalist, conservationist, and television presenter on wildlife issues.
 Some of his books are illustrated with his own paintings and drawings.
 His wildlife programmes for the BBC include Springwatch and Autumnwatch, How to Watch Wildlife, Wild in Your Garden, Birding with Bill Oddie, Britain Goes Wild with Bill Oddie and Bill Oddie Goes Wild.

 Early life

-Oddie was born on 7 July 1941 in Rochdale, Lancashire, but moved to Birmingham at a young age; his father was assistant chief accountant at the Midlands Electricity Board.
-His mother was diagnosed with schizophrenia and, during most of his youth, lived in a hospital.
+Oddie was born on 7 July 1941 in Rochdale, Lancashire, but moved to Birmingham at a young age.
+He was raised by his father, Harry Oddie, and grandmother, Emily.
+His father was assistant chief accountant at the Midlands Electricity Board.
+His mother, Lilian, was diagnosed with schizophrenia and, during most of his youth, was hospitalised at the Barnsley Hall Hospital psychiatric facility.
 He was educated at Lapal Primary School, Halesowen Grammar School (now The Earls High School, Halesowen) and King Edward's School, Birmingham, an all-boys direct grant school, where he captained the school's rugby union team.
 He then studied English literature at Pembroke College, Cambridge.